Jaystander/game-engine/README.md

 Every object created needs to    import base, main, Draw     and inherit from one of the classes in base.

-Every scene needs to     import scene, Objects
+Every scene needs to     import scene, Objects      and should inherit the Scene class from scene.py.